nowatermelon/skyrim/FAQ.md

 ### Wabbajack says something failed to download.
 If the files are related to base game or DLCs, check the [Installation](https://github.com/nowatermelon/skyrim/blob/main/README.md#Installation) part.
 Otherwise, manually download the missing files and place them into the `Downloads` folder.
 See [Wabbajack Wiki](https://wiki.wabbajack.org/user_documentation/Troubleshooting%20FAQ.html) for detailed information.

 Sometimes it might simply be a network issue that clears up on its own after a while.
+Try restarting Wabbajack later to resume downloading.

 For files hosted on the [Wabbajack CDN](https://build.wabbajack.org/authored_files), consider a manual download using the Debug option if speeds are poor.